Mold Remediation in New Canaan

 New Canaan's modernist housing stock often features flat or low-slope roofs that develop chronic leaks at parapets, scuppers, and skylights, creating hidden moisture and mold growth in roof assemblies and the ceiling space below.
 We use thermal imaging to find these hidden moisture patterns and contain affected areas without damaging the original architectural detailing.

-Properties on larger country-road lots often have fieldstone basements, secondary buildings (carriage houses, pool houses, guest houses), and finished lower levels that face chronic moisture issues.
-Older colonials and saltboxes have plaster walls that hide growth and original subfloors where mold spreads unseen.
+The wooded estate lots along Ponus Ridge, Smith Ridge, and Oenoke Ridge often have fieldstone or rubble-stone basements, secondary buildings (carriage houses, pool houses, guest houses), and finished lower levels that face chronic moisture issues.
+The town's 18th- and 19th-century Capes, saltboxes, and center-chimney colonials have plaster walls that hide growth, wide-plank subfloors where mold spreads unseen, and stone foundations that stay damp, and many of these outlying homes sit on private septic rather than central sewer.
 We scope these losses thoroughly before any demo.

 After a Water Loss: Mold Prevention Window

 Mold can begin colonizing wet materials in as little as 24 to 48 hours.
-If your property has had a burst pipe, sump pump failure, appliance leak, or roof leak, getting the structure dried and treated fast is what prevents a water job from turning into a mold job.
-See our water damage restoration in New Canaan for emergency drying response.
+New Canaan's low-lying stream corridors make this a recurring concern: in August 2024 the town saw roughly 9 inches of rain in 24 hours, the highest total in 16 years of measurement, and the Fivemile River overtopped its banks, surrounding homes on three sides and damaging property near Marvin Ridge Road and Kiwanis Park, much as Tropical Storm Ida did in 2021.
+Whether the source is one of those rainfall events along the Fivemile or Noroton, a burst pipe, a sump pump failure, an appliance leak, or a roof leak, getting the structure dried and treated fast with industrial water extractors is what prevents a water job from turning into a mold job.
+See our water damage restoration in New Canaan for emergency drying response within 60 minutes.

 How Mold Remediation Works in Connecticut